 - Doubles as a boiling-water canner for preserving fruits, jams, jellies, pickles, and salsa; Handy as...

 - Constructed of warp-resistant heavy-gauge aluminum for fast, even heating; Works on regular and...

-- Doubles as a boiling water canner for fruits, jams, jellies, pickles, and salsa
+- Doubles as a boiling water canner for preserving fruits, jams, jellies, and salsa.

 Pressure canning gets the jars much hotter than water bath canning and relies on steam to ensure the jars are sealed and cooked properly.

 You even need to take your elevation into account in this process as well.
 Higher altitudes have lower boiling points, which can affect what temperature you should be using.